DPotoyan/Chem324/_build/LEC3-Chem324.md

 $$\lambda= \frac{h}{p}$$

 - h: Plank's constant
-- $p$: momentum of the object (electron, photon, molecule, chair, etc)
+- $p$: the momentum of the object (electron, photon, molecule, chair, etc)
 - $\lambda$: wavelength associated with the object.

-The relation implies that heavy object have small wavelength and light objects have large wavelength.
-Hence the smaller the object the more pronounced wave-like qualities it will have.
-And vice versa the bigger the object the more particle like qualities it will have.
+The relation implies that heavy object has a small wavelength, and light objects have a large wavelength.
+Hence the smaller the object, the more pronounced wave-like qualities it will have.
+And vice versa, the bigger the object, the more particle-like qualities it will have.

 ## Summary